djamba/Minesweeper/README.md

 # Minesweeper
-UDF architecture with JetPack Compose
+UDF architecture in Android with JetPack Compose